5.1 General context

 - Regional level

 - Municipal level

-Queen Margrethe II has no political power.
+The reigning monarch, Queen Margrethe II has no political power.
 She does not interfere in political life or express political opinions.
-However, she does perform certain official functions related to political life, such as attending the opening of the Danish parliament, signing laws that have been passed in parliament and formally appointing the prime minister.
+However, she does perform certain official functions related to political life, such as attending the opening of the Danish parliament, signing bills that have been passed in parliament and formally appointing the prime minister.